-- AD Domain Name: This is simply the root domain for your Active Directory, i.e., organization.com.
+- AD Domain Name: This is the root domain for your Active Directory, i.e., organization.com.

-- Username/Password to query LDAP: An AD account which has access rights to perform LDAP queries; by default, any account in "Domain Users" group has sufficient permissions.
-If the AD account you're using is not a domain admin, you will want to ensure that account has certain "read" permissions to your AD.
+- Username/Password to query LDAP: An AD account which has access rights to perform LDAP queries.
+By default, any account in the "Domain Users" group has sufficient permissions.
+If the AD account you're using is not a domain admin, you will want to ensure that account has certain "read" permissions for your AD.
 See: How to create an ADI Service Account in Active Directory

 - Access your Account Settings:

-First, log in to your KnowBe4 console.
-Click your email address on the top right and then click on "Account" to view your account options.
+Log in to your KnowBe4 console.
+Click your email address on the top right and then click on Account Settings to view your account options.
 Once there, complete the following three steps:

 - Obtain your Active Directory Synchronization Token: Your account's AD Sync token is located in your KnowBe4 console under your Account Settings.
 The 32 digit key is located under the Active Directory Integration set of options and will look similar to '9X140X4829E37XX545401X97912X604X'.

 - Enable ADI on your Account: Check the Active Directory Integration Enabled option located in the same Account Settings area and click the Update Account Info button to save the settings.

 - Download the Active Directory Sync Tool: This is the .msi file located in your Account Settings area.